dhh1128/codecraft.co/small-files-are-your-friends.md

       I guess implicit in my thinking was the idea that if you have big files, and you split them, that the activity becomes an enabler for many of the forms of true goodness that you're highlighting.

-      I do think that it's harder to accomplish the encapsulation and logical division if you leave things in a single file -- mainly because the ugliness of globals and other forms of coupling aren't as obvious.
+      I do think that it's harder to accomplish the encapsulation and logical division if you leave things in a single file &mdash; mainly because the ugliness of globals and other forms of coupling aren't as obvious.
   - author: Doug
     date: 2019-07-08 12:28:49
     comment: |